electricilies/electricilies.github.io/docs/software-docs/sequence/manage-user/view-staff-report.md

 opt Search
   ref over A, SR: Sequence Search User end
+A -> UMV: Click button "View Staff Report" activate A activate UMV deactivate A
-UMV -> UMV: Display with empty information activate UMV
+UMV -> UMV: Display with empty information activate UMV deactivate UMV
-A -> UMV: Select staff to view report activate A
+A -> UMV: Select staff to view report activate A deactivate A
-A -> UMV: Choose which type of report
+A -> UMV: Choose which type of report activate A deactivate A
 A -> UMV: Choose timestamps
+activate A
 deactivate A
 UMV -> UC: Send data and time of report activate UC